BaerMitUmlaut/Poppy/README.md

 - JIP compatibility
 - Full ACRE and TFAR compatibility
 - Automatic distribution of long range radios with ACRE (coming soon)
-- Automatic 343 channel selection with ACRE
+- Automatic 343 channel selection with ACRE (coming soon)

 Poppy has a few additonal features which are available for more advanced users:
 - Loadout randomization